cybersecurity-Pro/Projects/Relevant_THM/REPORT.md

 ## 🛠 Step 1: Starting the Machine & Initial Recon

-1. Start the machine from the TryHackMe interface.
+*1. Start the machine from the TryHackMe interface.*
    - If using your own VM → connect via the THM VPN.
    - If using AttackBox → no VPN needed, tools are pre-installed.

-2. After starting, wait:
+*2. After starting, wait:*
    - ~1 minute to get the target IP.
    - ~4–5 minutes for all services to initialize.

-3. Perform an Nmap scan against the target IP:
+*3. Perform an Nmap scan against the target IP:*
 ```
 nmap -A 10.201.66.41
 ```